kamsar/kamsar.github.io/source/_posts/2017-10-22-All-about-xConnect-Security.md

 _As long as the server certificate is valid_, this message is most likely that the Sitecore XP server's IIS app pool user account does not have read access to the client certificate's private key.
 This access is needed so that the Sitecore XP server can encrypt communications using its client certificate.

-To remedy this issue, open your local machine certificates ("Manage computer certificates" in a start menu search).
+To remedy this issue, open the local machine certificates ("Manage computer certificates" in a start menu search) on the Sitecore XP server.
 Find the client certificate (normally under `Personal\Certificates`).
 Right click it, choose `All Tasks`, then `Manage Private Keys...`.
 You should get a security assignment window like this:

 {% asset_img pkey-security.png %}